moorepants/anaconda-dee-config/README.md

 python -m pip install --no-deps python_tsp-0.4.0-py3-none-any.whl
 ```

+Note that dwf will not import unless the proprietary software "Digilent
+Waveforms" is installed and accessible in standard locations.

 # Process to agree on installation

-The goal of agreeing on a joint installation of Anaconda is twofold:
+The goal of agreeing on a joint installation of Anaconda is multifold:

-1. to avoid a cluttering of (slightly) different python environments across the
+1. to avoid a cluttering of (slightly) different Python environments across the
    infrastructure within the TU Delft
-2. to avoid intricate and disturbing differences between python environments on
+2. to avoid intricate and disturbing differences between Python environments on
    the one hand and the DigitalExam python-environment during exams
 3. to mitigate the burden of maintaining the configurations involved